esturdivant-usgs/BI-geomorph-extraction/README.md

     - supplemented and sorted transects <- script + **manual**; Sorting is only semi-automated and tricky.
 See explanations below/in prepper.ipynb.
     - 'tidied' extended transects <- script + **manual**

-2. Review values (mostly file paths) in setvars.py and update if needed.
+2. Review values (mostly file paths) in setvars.py and extractor.ipynb and update if needed.

 3. QA/QC/cross-check everything thoroughly: projections, agreement, etc. Preferred projection is NAD83, Meters - Albers or UTM Zone 18N or 19N depending on region of Atlantic coast.
 Where projection is important, the script will reproject as necessary.
 You may need to create the following files:
     - inlet lines <- DEM + **manual**